Impact of air pollution on children

 Ana Badillo – Bringing families together to secure a healthy environment for children in Ecuador

 Ana Badillo: Bringing families together to secure a healthy environment for children in Ecuador.
-Ana Badillo is an economist, researcher, and painter who blends evidence-based insights with everyday [...]
+Ana Badillo is an economist, researcher, and painter who blends evidence-based insights with [...]

 Dr. Susan Pacheco: If people really understood how air pollution is damaging their children’s health